divikjuneja17/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 ## Data Types

-In the previous section, we mentioned a little bit about data types.
-Data or values have data types.
 Data types describe the characteristics of data.
 Data types can be divided into two:

 1. Primitive data types
 2. Non-primitive data types(Object References)